 Beyond the pain that comes with eye damage or the emotional trauma of losing your ability to see, vision loss can have an incredible impact on your life.
 It can leave you unable to perform your normal duties at work, thus losing you your job and any future wages from said job.
 This may even impact your ability to work in your chosen field.
 There’s also the fact that any severe injury requires help from a medical professional to properly heal, so you will likely be left with medical debt and hospital bills.
 Your day to day life will not be the same again, as a loss of vision leaves you unable to drive or perform other daily tasks.

 Ultimately, vision loss is no easy thing to recover from.
 Those who suffer eye injuries will never be able to go back to their life before.
 If you or someone you know is currently suffering from vision loss at the hands of someone else’s carelessness, then your life has likely been left in shambles.
-We at Leventhal Puga Braley P.C. understand that you’re feeling stressed and unsure of the future.
-Contact us at (303) 759-9945 to find out how we can help.
+Do not give up hope, however.
+While your vision may not come back, you still have options when it comes to receiving compensation.

 In Colorado, there are two groups of damages that you can file a claim for.
 Economic damages refer to monetary losses that you suffered due to the cause of your injury.
-This means you can claim for things like medical bills, lost wages, and property damage, if your vision loss was due to a car crash.
+By claiming economic damages, you will not have to cover the costs of your injury.
+This means you can claim for things like medical bills, lost wages, and property damage, if your vision loss was due to a car crash, for example.

 If you or a loved one is dealing with vision loss due to someone else’s negligence, filing a claim is probably the last thing on your mind.
 You have medical bills to handle, are worrying about finding a new job, and are doing your best to emotionally deal with the fact that your vision will never be the same.
 We at Leventhal Puga Braley P.C. may not be able to change what happened to you, but we can help win you the compensation you need and the justice you deserve.
 Contact us today at (303) 759-9945 or toll-free at (877) 433-3906 for a no charge initial consultation.